ArtiRathod9/Power-BI/README.md

 - Clean product and category data if needed
 - Create calculated columns and DAX measures
 ---
-## 📈 Insights You Can Discover
-- What products or categories drive the most revenue?
-- Which store location performs best overall?
-- What is the average spend per transaction?

 ## ✨ Recommendations
 Shops can Focus on expanding their coffee and tea offerings, as these categories generate the most revenue: